amyles/coherence-workshop-handson/coherence-workshop-handson.md

 You can now close the "Access Your Cluster" window.

 For ease of use we will rename the new context to fra.
-Copy the name of the new context that begins with context and then a hyphen and a GIUD.
+Copy the name of the new context that begins with context and then a hyphen and a GUID.

+This is similar to what you did in the first part of this lab, just the other context.

 ```
 $ kubectl config rename-context context-blahblah fra